-This is a supportive but rigorous workshop for experienced writers, ideal for those who have completed beginner or intermediate fiction writing courses.
+This is a supportive but rigorous workshop for experienced writers, ideal for those who have completed intermediate fiction writing courses.
 Students' work will be discussed and critiqued, and you will benefit from an in-depth exploration of approaches to writing and revising fiction.
 All forms of fiction writing - long or short - are supported on this course.

 Students say: "The atmosphere was open, critical, but friendly and helpful"; "Rigorous and incredibly useful feedback from the tutor and the class"; "Outstanding teaching and genuine warmth and constructive criticism"; "I received useful, actionable feedback on my writing.".

 - Constructive workshopping of student short stories and novel excerpts

 - Craft issues, which will usually arise through workshopping, such as character, point of view, pacing, structure and style

 - The process of revision.

 By the end of this course you should be able to...

 - Assess and respond to pieces of writing with acumen and sensitivity